Safeguarding the Brain: Exploring Methylene Blue’s Neuroprotective Potential

 • Methylene blue has distinctive biochemical properties and has the potential to safeguard the brain.

-• It possesses antioxidant and effects, regulates mitochondrial dysfunction, and improves cellular functioning.
+• It possesses antioxidant and anti-inflammatory effects, regulates mitochondrial dysfunction, and improves cellular functioning.

 • Methylene blue demonstrates potential in the management of different neurodegenerative conditions, such as Alzheimer’s Disease and Parkinson’s Disease.